loveshack/docs/source/deployment/open_cloud_host_setup/pci_passthrough.rst

 Kernel Configuration
 ~~~~~~~~~~~~~~~~~~~~

-The kernel must be configured to support I/O MMU and to blacklist any driver that could be accessing the PCI's that we want to use in our VMs.
+The kernel must be configured to support I/O MMU and to blacklist any driver that could be accessing the PCIs that we want to use in our VMs.
 The parameter to enable I/O MMU is:

 .. code::

     intel_iommu=on

 We also need to tell the kernel to load the ``vfio-pci`` driver and blacklist the drivers for the selected cards.
-For example, for nvidia GPUs we can use these parameters:
+For example, for NVIDIA GPUs we can use these parameters:

 .. code::